- Places to Explore

 Ranchos de Taos

 Ranchos de Taos Review

 A few minutes' drive south of the center of Taos, this village still retains some of its rural atmosphere despite the highway traffic passing through.
 Huddled around its famous adobe church and dusty plaza are cheerful, remodeled shops and galleries standing shoulder to shoulder with crumbling adobe shells.
 This ranching, farming, and budding small-business community was an early home to Taos Native Americans before being settled by Spaniards in 1716.
-Although many of the adobe dwellings have seen better days, the shops, modest galleries, taco stands, and two fine restaurants point to an ongoing revival.
+Several of the ancient adobe dwellings contain shops, galleries, and restaurants.

 - Fodor's Go List 2014: Where we are going in 2014

 - World Cup Fever: Start planning your trip to Brazil!

 - Fodor's 100 Hotel Awards: Check out the winners of 2013

 - Weekend Getaways: Fodor's Recommends the Best Weekend Escapes in the US

 - Great American Vacation: Find Your Next U.S. Trip with Fodor's